KlugerLab/MOSAIC/README.md

 ## Example tutorial

 Please check the MOSAIC tutorial, available in both [Rmd]() and [HTML]().
 The supporting functions used in the tutorial are available in [`.R`]().
-The dataset of the tutorial can be downloaded through this [link](https://atlas.fredhutch.org/data/nygc/multimodal/pbmc_multimodal.h5seurat).
+The dataset used in the tutorial can be downloaded through this [link](https://atlas.fredhutch.org/data/nygc/multimodal/pbmc_multimodal.h5seurat).